-- Name differences, name similarities.
+- Name differences, name similarities, name power dynamics.
 Ignoring race, ability, or class simply gives stereotypes and prejudice more power.
-Talk about similarities and shared values without erasing differences.
+Talk about similarities and shared values without erasing differences and talk about power.

 - Cultivate a diverse community and group of friends.
 Relationships matter.
 Young people who form friendships and relationships with people across race, ability, sexual orientation, ethnicity and other identities, naturally consider their perspectives more often.